manorrock/azure-examples/appservice/docker-jetty/README.md

 1. [Create settings.xml for your Azure Container Registry (using admin access keys)](../../acr/create-access-keys-settings-xml/)
 1. [Create an Azure App Service Plan](../create-plan/)

-## Deploy the example
+## Deploy Jetty using a Docker image

-To deploy the example use the following command lines:
+To deploy Jetty use the following command lines:

 ```shell
   export APPSERVICE_DOCKER_JETTY=appservice-docker-jetty-$RANDOM